 Your doctor will check for lupus by examining

-you, asking you questions about your medical history and common symptoms, and doing some urine and blood tests.
-It
+you, asking you questions about your symptoms and past health, and doing some urine and blood tests.

-- Taking nonsteroidal anti-inflammatory drugs (NSAIDs) for mild joint or muscle pain and
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) for mild joint or muscle pain and

-- Taking antimalarial medicines to treat fatigue, joint pain,
+- Antimalarial medicines to treat fatigue, joint pain,

 and skin rashes.